JGMonroy/lightwarelidar_ROS2/README.md

 # LightWare Optoelectronics ROS2 driver package

+## sf30c Node
+This node interfaces with an SF30/C and passes laser scan data to the laserpointer topic.
+The SF30 laser rangefinder contains a laser and should never be aimed at a person or an animal.
+Do not look at the beam directly with optical instruments.

+Note: The SF30 needs to be configured with the "LightWare Terminal software" or the "LightWare Studio Setup" before being used by this code.
+- The 'Output type' or 'Active data port' must be set to one of the USB options.
+- The 'USB port output rate' can be configured as required.
+- If you have just configured the SF30 with a terminal program, please disconnect and reconnect the USB port before running this code.

 ## sf40c Node

 This node interfaces with an SF40/C and passes laser scan data to the laserscan topic.